JabulaniSibeko11/BraamBowlApp/README.md

 - **Restaurant and Menu Management**:
   - Admin CRUD operations for restaurants and their menu items.
+  - On the navigation bar you can also  use the restaurants tab to place an order
   - Displays restaurant details and associated menus.
 - **Ordering System**:
   - Employees can browse restaurants, view menus, select items, and place orders.